 Jutes which are the river cousins of escargots, and are just as delicious, are used in many soups.
 You can easily find a soup with jutes if you are visiting Lake Atitlán.

 Crab and snail soup A photo posted by Andrew Zimmern (@chefaz) on

-• Tapado: Tapado is a seafood soup that is eaten in Izabal and Livingston, in the Caribbean coast of Guatemala.
+Tapado is a seafood soup that is eaten in the Rio Dulce area of Izabal and in the city of Livingston, in the Caribbean coast of Guatemala.
 Combining fish, crab and many other shellfish the soup also includes sweet plantains and coconut.
 This is one of my favorite Guatemalan dishes, it’s really delicious!

 A photo posted by El Salvador (@elsalvador2014) on

-• Revolcado: made with pig’s head and other pig’s entrails this stew is cooked in a heavy sauce made with tomatoes, and chiles.
-You can find revolcado in markets and in some traditional food restaurants in Antigua.
+Made with pig’s head and other pig’s entrails this stew is cooked in a heavy sauce made with tomatoes, and chiles.
+You can find revolcado in markets and in some traditional food restaurants in Guatemala City and Antigua.

 If you want see more bizarre Guatemalan foods be sure to check out the episode of Andrew Zimmern’s Bizarre Foods Guatemala: Balls, Brains & Bulls Eyes and make sure to look for my name in the credits at the end!

 - Frijoles Blancos Con Espinazo Recipe from Guatemala (White Beans with Pork) - December 1, 2023